Alexios and Kassandra: Those Who Are Treasured

 Those Who Are Treasured is a free story expansion that serves as an epilogue to the main narrative of Odyssey, depicting Kassandra's final adventure in Greece.
-After taking a six month vacation on the island of Korfu, a reluctant Kassandra is recruited by Barnabas and Herodotos for a treasure hunt they organised, which quickly turns into a hunt for an Isu artifact—an Apple of Eden—after Kassandra accidentally stumbles upon some pirates who are also looking for the relic.
-Kassandra is eventually able to recover the Apple, but it depowers her spear and corrupts Barnabas, forcing Kassandra to fight her friend over the artifact.
-After saving Barnabas and destroying the Apple, Kassandra is informed by Aletheia that part of her duty as Keeper is to find and destroy similarly dangerous Isu artifacts around the world.
-Kassandra bids farewell to Herodotos, to whom she gifts her depowered spear as a memento, and departs Greece with Barnabas to begin her new journey, starting from Egypt.
+After taking a six month vacation on the island of Korfu, a reluctant Kassandra is recruited by Barnabas and Herodotos for a treasure hunt they organised, which turns into a hunt for an Isu artifact—an Apple of Eden—after Kassandra accidentally stumbles upon a group of pirates who are also looking for the relic.
+Kassandra is eventually able to recover the Apple, but it depowers the Spear of Leonidas and corrupts Barnabas, forcing Kassandra to fight her friend over the artifact.
+After saving Barnabas and destroying the Apple, Kassandra is informed by Aletheia that part of her duty as Keeper of the Staff of Hermes is to find and destroy similarly dangerous Isu artifacts around the world.
+Kassandra bids farewell to Herodotos, to whom she gifts her depowered spear as a memento, and departs Greece with Barnabas to begin her new journey.

 Assassin's Creed Valhalla

 Kassandra returns in Assassin's Creed Valhalla as part of the free Assassin's Creed Crossover Stories DLC expansion.
 She is featured in the questline titled "A Fated Encounter", where she comes face-to-face with Eivor Varinsdottir, the main protagonist of Valhalla, whilst hunting for an Isu artifact that is causing nightmares amongst the locals on the Isle of Skye, during the late 9th century.
-The DLC establishes that, ever since the deaths of all of her companions, Kassandra has developed very anti-social behavior, refusing to form connections with people due to her knowledge that she would eventually outlive them, and choosing to never stay in a single place more than it is necessary to complete her objective.
+The DLC establishes that, ever since the deaths of all of her companions, Kassandra has become very solitary and anti-social, refusing to stay in a single place for too long or form connections with people due to her knowledge that she would eventually outlive them.
 Because of this, she is reluctant to work with Eivor to find and destroy the Isu artifact after Aletheia instructs her to do so.
 However, after accomplishing her mission and later attending a wedding alongside Eivor, Kassandra learns to open up to people more and is able to part ways with Eivor on good terms.